Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane: Thick brane in gravity

-It is interesting to note that when we consider $\beta=1$ we recover the default potential $\lambda \phi^4$.
-For values of $\beta = 3,\ 5,\ 7, ...$, the potential has three minimum, one at $\phi = 0$ and two more at $\phi \pm 1$, as can be seen in Fig.\ref{figene2}($c$).
-It is interesting to note that the potential also feels the influence of torsion.
+It is interesting to note that when we set $\beta=1$, we obtain the $\phi^4$ potential in a Randall-Sundrum-like scenario.
+However, for values of $\beta = 3,\ 5,\ 7, ...$, the potential exhibits three minima: one at $\phi = 0$, and two more at $\phi \pm 1$, as can be seen in Fig. \ref{figene2}($c$).
+Furthermore, the potential is also influenced by the torsion parameter, as shown by its dependence on $c_1$.

+In Fig. \ref{figene2}($b$), we see how the $c_1$ parameter modifies the behavior of the $\phi$ field.
 For $\beta=1$ the scalar field solution is kink-like.
 When we consider values of $\beta=3,\ 5,\ 7, ...$ the solutions of the scalar field become double-kink-like.
-In Fig.\ref{figene2}($b$) we see how the $c_1$ parameter modifies the behavior of the $\phi$ field.